ichrist97/covid-and-health/README.md

 ---

-### Completed
+## Feature list

-- **Death rate**
+- **Death rate depiction**\

-  Scatter plot which depicts the ratio between deaths and infections dependent on selected health factor
+  Scatter plot which depicts the ratio between deaths and infections dependent on selected health factor.

-- **Timeline**
+- **Timeline in calender weeks**\

-  Select Covid19 data for different calender week of year 2020
+  Select Covid19 data for different calender week of year 2020.
+Each calender week changes the death rate depiction.

-- **Health factor selection**
+- **Health factor selection**\

-  Select a health factor and lookup effect on death rate
+  Select a health factor and lookup effect on death rate.

-- **Health factor details**
+- **Health factor details**\

-  Bar chart which shows the 'healthiness' regaring the selected factor among the countries
+  Bar chart which shows the "healthiness" regaring the selected factor among the countries.

-- **Selected country details**
+- **Selected country details**\

-  Overview of details and important metrics for a single selected country
+  Overview of details and important metrics for a single selected country.

-### Work in Progress
+- **Help information**\

-- Linechart which shows overview of overall covid19 development
+  Toogle a pop-up which provides further descriptions about the project and explanations about the given health factors.

-### Backlog
+- **Progress of infections and deaths througout the year 2020**\

-- Interaction & Brushing by filtering countries
+  A line chart which shows the development of infections or deaths for each country based on the user's selection.